ccaroon/led-matrix/docs/matrix-portal-s3.md

 * Down button is attached to `board.BUTTON_DOWN` and Arduino 7.
 * NOTE: buttons do not have any pull-up resistors connect; pressing either of them pulls the input low.

+## Init Board
+### Enter ROM bootloader mode
+Entering the ROM bootloader is easy.
+Complete the following steps.

+Before you start, make sure your ESP32-S2/S3 is plugged into USB port to your computer using a data/sync cable.
+Charge-only cables will not work!

+1. Press and hold the BOOT/DFU button down.
+Don't let go of it yet!
+2. Press and release the Reset button.
+You should still have the BOOT/DFU button pressed while you do this.
+3. Now you can release the BOOT/DFU button.

+No USB drive will appear when you've entered the ROM bootloader.
+This is normal!

+### Repair UF2 Bootloader
+1. Test:  `esptool.py --port /dev/PORT chip_id`
+2. Erase: `esptool.py --port /dev/PORT erase_flash`
+3. Flash: `esptool.py --port /dev/PORT write_flash 0x0 firmware/MatrixPortal_S3_FactoryReset.bin`
+4. Reset: Push the reset button

+### Install CircuitPython
+1. UF2 Mode:
+  - Click the Reset button on your board.
+  - When you see the NeoPixel RGB LED turn purple, press it again.
+  - At that point, the NeoPixel should turn green.
+If it turns red, check the USB cable, try another USB port, etc.
+  - A Drive named "MATRXS3BOOT" should appear.
+2. Drag the UF2 installer file onto the "MATRXS3BOOT" drive
+3. The LED will flash for a bit & the "MATRXS3BOOT" drive will disappear
+4. A drive named "CIRCUITPYTHON" should appear.
+5. Done.

 ## Development
 * PortalBase: https://docs.circuitpython.org/projects/portalbase/en/latest/index.html
 * MatrixPortal: https://docs.circuitpython.org/projects/matrixportal/en/latest/